Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 I want to register for an international dual PhD, what timeline should I follow ?
 When should I start the process ?

 Preparing an international dual PhD degree requires time and organization.
-It can only be set up if the applicant has enrolled in in the 1st year of his/her PhD degree program at both Université de Paris and the partner university.
+It can only be set up if the applicant has enrolled in in the 1st year of his/her PhD degree program in one of the partner institutions.

-- The application for the academic year 2021/2022 will run from the 14th of June to the 19th of November 2021.
+- The application for the academic year 2022/2023 will run from May 1st to the 19th of November 2022.
 The dual PhD agreement must be signed before the 20th of July 2022.

-- Within this timeframe, you must complete your enrollment at Université de Paris and/or the partner institutions.
+- Within this timeframe, you must complete your enrollment at Université Paris Cité and/or the partner institutions.
 You must then apply for international dual PhD degree program.

 - If your application is selected, a minimum of 3 months of negotiations is needed, possibly more, to obtain your dual PhD Degree agreement.
 Just a word of advice; be prepared and organized.

-- Please note that Université de Paris is usually closed during the first three weeks of August, you will therefore have to be proactive.
+- Please note that Université Paris Cité is usually closed during the first three weeks of August, you will therefore have to be proactive.

 Is it possible to establish an international PhD with more than 2 institutions ?

-Yes, Université de Paris allows an international PhD degree to be set up with more than one partner institutions.
+Yes, Université Paris Cité allows an international PhD degree to be set up with more than one partner institutions.

 Is it possible to establish a dual PhD with a partner institution that does not award a PhD ?